aanch013/ford_price_analysis/README.md

 # Ford F150 Price Analysis
 In this project, I explored between certain attributes of a vehicle and its sale data by identifying common patterns through statistical analysis and visualizations.
+I chose to visualize the relationship that I felt was most relevant, which was the relationship between the year the vehicle was made and selling price.
+The graph can be found in the pdf file.

 # Dataset Information
 This dataset includes a variety of attributes that are can be used to analyze the relationship between certain characteristics and car sales.
 Each row in the dataset represents one vehicle.
 The attributes are: